HebiRobotics/hebi-matlab-examples/kits/rosie/README.md

 This folder contains everything needed to run the Rosie mobile manipulator kit.
 It assumes that you have:
 * Rosie Kit (Diff-drive, Omni-drive, or Mecanum-drive)
-* iOS device capable of running ARKit (iPhone 6S or later, iPad 2017 or later, iPad Pro)
+* iOS device capable of running ARKit (iPhone 6S or later, iPad 2017 or later, iPad Pro) or
+* Android device capable of running ARCore (Google Pixel or recent Samsung Galaxy phones)

 ## To get started:
 * Download this folder